 - Inclusive – Men of all backgrounds, orientations, ages, and abilities are welcome.

-The ManKind Project has a presence in more than 21 nations.
-The ManKind Project (MKP) is a global brotherhood of nonprofit charitable organizations [501 (c)(3) in the USA] that conducts challenging and highly rewarding programs for men at every stage of life.
-The ManKind Project currently has 11 regions: Australia, Belgium, Canada, French Speaking Europe, Germany, New Zealand, Nordic (Norway, Denmark, Sweden, Finland), South Africa, Switzerland, the United Kingdom & Ireland, and the United States.
-There are also a number of developing regions: Costa Rica, Mexico, Netherlands, China, India, and the Central Africa (DRC, Cameroon).
+The ManKind Project has a presence in more than 23 nations.
+The ManKind Project (MKP) is a global brotherhood of nonprofit/charitable organizations that conduct challenging and highly rewarding programs for men at every stage of life.
+The ManKind Project currently has 12 Regions: Australia, Belgium, Canada, France, Germany, Mexico, New Zealand, Nordic (Norway, Denmark, Sweden, Finland), South Africa, Switzerland, United Kingdom & Ireland, and the United States.
+There are also a number of developing Regions: Israel, Netherlands, Romania, Spain and Central Africa (DRC, Cameroon).

 The ManKind Project empowers men to missions of service, supporting men to make a difference in the lives of others – men, women, and children around the world.
 We help men through any transition, men at all levels of success, men facing almost any challenge.
 Our flagship training, is described by many as the most powerful men’s training available: New Warrior Training Adventure.
 The ManKind Project (MKP) is not affiliated with any religious practice or political party.
 We strive to be increasingly inclusive and affirming of cultural differences, especially with respect to color, class, sexual orientation, faith, age, ability, ethnicity, and nationality.

 The easiest way to find out more is to talk to men and women whose lives have been affected by MKP.
-If you would like to connect to people in your local area, please see our Communities Page
+If you would like to connect to people in your local area, please see our Contact page.

-More men, in more circles, in more countries.
+More men, in more circles, in more places.

 Because when men of integrity and compassion join together to Wake Up, Grow Up, and Show Up, the ripples created change the world.